^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Capillaroscopy is a method of visual examination of capillaries in vivo.
 The full name of the method is wide-field capillaroscopy of the nail bed.
-The study is carried out with a small increase in the microscope (x12-40), the object of observation is the distal row of capillaries of the nail bed (eponymichia).
-The use of a small magnification significantly expands the field of view, which makes it possible to study not only individual capillaries, but also the capillary network of this site as a whole.
-The choice for the study of the nail bed is determined by the characteristic location of the capillaries in this area.
+The study is carried out at low magnification of the microscope (x12-40), the object of observation is the distal row of capillaries of the nail bed (eponychium).
+The use of low magnification significantly expands the field of view, which makes it possible to study not only individual capillaries, but also the capillary network of a given area as a whole.
+The choice of the nail bed for examination is determined by the characteristic location of the capillaries in this area.

-Differential diagnosis of primary and secondary Reynaud syndrome, early diagnosis of systemic scleroderma.
+Differential diagnosis of primary and secondary Raynaud's syndrome, early diagnosis of systemic scleroderma.

 How is capillaroscopy performed?

-The study is conducted in reflected light using a stereomicroscope and a source of cold light.
-To achieve permeability of the epidermis, a small amount of immersion oil is applied to the area under study.
+The examination is carried out in reflected light using a stereomicroscope and a cold light source.
+To achieve epidermal permeability, a small amount of immersion oil is applied to the area being examined.

 Interpretation of results

-In healthy individuals with capillaroscopy, the capillaries of the nail bed represent the correct series of parallel, identical in size and shape P-shaped loops, evenly distributed along the edge of the nail bed.
-In norm on 1 mm edge of a nail bed it is necessary 8 capillaries and more.
+In healthy individuals, when performing capillaroscopy, the nail bed capillaries are a regular row of parallel, identical in size and shape, U-shaped loops, evenly distributed along the edge of the nail bed.
+Normally, there are 8 or more capillaries per 1 mm of the edge of the nail bed.

-The main capillaroscopic signs of a lesion of microcirculatory vessels are changes in the size and number of capillaries.
-The most frequent changes in size are manifested in the form of dilatation of varying degrees of severity.
-The diameter most accurately reflects the change in size.
-The length of capillaries due to individual characteristics can vary significantly in the hotel population and therefore is not used as a rating criterion.
-As a result of the destruction, the reduction of the capillary network is observed, that is, a decrease in the number in a certain area.
-The decrease in the number can be expressed in different degrees, up to the formation of deprived capillaries, so the avalanches are being washed in.
+The main capillaroscopic signs of damage to microcirculatory vessels are changes in the size and number of capillaries.
+Most often, changes in size are manifested in the form of dilation of varying degrees of severity.
+The diameter most accurately reflects changes in size.
+The length of capillaries, due to individual characteristics, can vary significantly in individual people and therefore is not used as an evaluation criterion.
+As a result of destruction, a reduction in the capillary network is observed, that is, a decrease in the number over a certain area.
+A decrease in the number can be expressed to varying degrees, up to the formation of capillary-deprived, so-called avascular areas.

-As a result of damage and disruption of the integrity of the capillary wall, the erythrocytes are released into the perivascular space, where hemosiderin deposits are formed, which, with capillaroscopy, are visible as a series of successively located points between the capillary apex and the edge of the nail plate.
+As a result of damage and disruption of the integrity of the capillary wall, erythrocytes are released into the perivascular space, where hemosiderin deposits are formed, which are visible during capillaroscopy as a series of sequentially located points between the top of the capillaries and the edge of the nail plate.

-Less often extravasates are represented by large drainage foci consisting of several small hemorrhages.
-Another important sign of the defeat of microcirculatory vessels is a change in the shape of the capillary loop.
-Pathologically altered capillaries can take bushy, spiral or other forms.
-The most important are the bush capillaries.
-This is a few capillary loops connected at the base and protruding from the neoplasm of the capillaries.
+Less frequently, extravasates are represented by large confluent foci consisting of several small hemorrhages.
+Another important sign of damage to microcirculatory vessels is a change in the shape of the capillary loop.
+Pathologically altered capillaries can take on a bush-shaped, spiral or other shape.
+Bush-shaped capillaries are of the greatest importance.
+These are several capillary loops connected at the base and appearing as a consequence of new capillary formation.
 Their number reflects the intensity of neoangiogenesis.

-Separate capillaroscopic signs and their combinations are characteristic for various diseases.
-Among the systemic diseases of connective tissue, the greatest sensitivity and specificity of capillaroscopic changes is observed in systemic scleroderma.
-Characteristic for systemic scleroderma signs - varying degrees of dilatation and a decrease in the number of capillaries with the formation of avascular fields.
-In most cases, it is possible to identify the dominant changes.
-Structural changes of capillaries in SSD reflect a certain stage of development of microangiopathy.
+Individual capillaroscopic signs and their combinations are characteristic of various diseases.
+Among systemic diseases of connective tissue, the greatest sensitivity and specificity of capillaroscopic changes are observed in systemic scleroderma.
+Signs characteristic of systemic scleroderma are varying degrees of dilation and decrease in the number of capillaries with the formation of avascular fields.
+In most cases, it is possible to identify dominant changes.
+Structural changes in capillaries in SSD reflect a certain stage of microangiopathy development.

-Changes in capillaries and capillary networks progress in this sequence: dilatation of capillaries → destruction of capillaries → formation of avascular regions → growth of bush capillaries → remodeling of capillary network.
-On the basis of characteristic combinations of features in the conduct of capillaroscopy, capillaroscopic types of microangiopathy are distinguished in SSD:
+Changes in capillaries and the capillary network progress in the following sequence: capillary dilation → capillary destruction → formation of avascular areas → growth of bushy capillaries → remodeling of the capillary network.
+Based on characteristic combinations of signs during capillaroscopy, capillaroscopic types of microangiopathy in SSD are distinguished:

-1. early type - a large number of dilated capillaries with a small decrease in their number; avascular regions or absent, or single and minimal extent;
+1. early type - a large number of dilated capillaries with a slight decrease in their number; avascular areas are either absent or isolated and of minimal degree;

-2. transitional type a reduced number of capillaries and simultaneous detection of dilated capillaries and avascular regions;
+2. transitional type: reduced number of capillaries and simultaneous detection of dilated capillaries and avascular areas;

-3. late type - a significant reduction of blood vessels and large avascular regions with single capillaries or complete absence of dilated capillaries.
+3. late type - significant reduction of vessels and large avascular areas with single capillaries or complete absence of dilated capillaries.

 For each type of microangiopathy, characteristic signs of activity are distinguished.
-Extravasates associated with dilated capillaries reflect the intensity of the destruction of capillaries and activity, and microangiopathies in the early type of changes.
-In late type, signs of activity of microangiopathy, bush capillaries indicate intensive processes of neoangiogenesis and are associated with avascular regions.
-In the transitional type, signs of activity of microangiopathy, characteristic for both early and late types, are noted.
-Capillaroscopic changes are detected in the early stages of the SDS and precede the development of characteristic clinical signs that determine the importance of the method of research in diagnosis of the disease.
+Extravasates associated with dilated capillaries reflect the intensity of capillary destruction and microangiopathy activity in the early type of changes.
+In the late type, signs of microangiopathy activity (bushy capillaries) indicate intensive neoangiogenesis processes and are associated with avascular areas.
+In the transitional type, signs of microangiopathy activity are noted, characteristic of both the early and late types.
+Capillaroscopic changes are detected in the early stages of SSD and precede the development of characteristic clinical signs that determine the value of the research method in diagnosing the disease.

-The great importance of capillaroscopy is the ability to differentiate the primary and secondary phenomenon of Raynaud - the first clinical manifestation of SSD.
-In contrast to the Reino-associated phenomenon, in the primary Raynaud phenomenon, capillaroscopic changes are absent or represented by a small dilatation of individual capillaries with their normal number.
+The great importance of capillaroscopy is in its ability to differentiate primary and secondary Raynaud's phenomenon, the first clinical manifestation of SSD.
+Unlike the Raynaud's phenomenon associated with SSD, in primary Raynaud's phenomenon capillaroscopic changes are absent or are represented by slight dilation of individual capillaries with their normal number.
 The severity and evolution of capillaroscopic changes correlate with the course of the disease and visceral pathology.

 Capillaroscopy may be difficult in patients with severe flexion contractures of the fingers.